Finomnis/pianod2-pandora-ui/README.md

 project, but it makes docker and especially docker-compose much easier to manage.

 Alternatively, if a command line is preferred, the tool 'docker-compose' has to be installed instead of Portainer.
-The installation of docker-compose will not be described here, and later steps will specific for Portainer.
+The installation of docker-compose will not be described here, and later steps will assume that you installed Portainer.

 Install portainer:
 ```